 Coal Harbour Museum

 The third room is dedicated to telephones of all kinds.
-My kids loved this room as they had never seen an antique rotary phone before.
+My kids loved this room as they had never seen an antique rotary phone.
 I enjoyed viewing the old wall phones from the early 1900s.

 The fourth room has memorabilia from Coal Harbour’s days as an RCAF base.
 The piece de resistance, however, is the beautifully restored Fire Truck found at the back of the museum.

-Ask the lovely owner, Joey, about anything you see in the museum and he’ll be happy to share a ton of interesting historic facts about Coal Harbour with you.
-And he’ll most likely share a few stories only locals know if you are willing to lend your ear for awhile.
+Ask the lovely owner, Joey, about anything you see in the museum; he'll happily share many interesting historical facts about Coal Harbour.
+And he'll most likely share a few stories only locals know if you are willing to lend your ear for a while.

 Great crabbing spot on Vancouver Island.
 Vancouver Island View